TrainCoillte/Travelling-Salesman/README.md

 # Travelling-Salesman
 This code represents a problem i was faced with as a final assignment in a module in my 2nd year.
-We had to code a solution to a plane visiting 100 different co-ordinates whilst following certain restrictions, the quicker the solution was in terms of hours the better
+We had to code a solution to a plane visiting 100 different co-ordinates whilst following certain restrictions, the quicker the solution was in terms of hours the better. i used 2 text files filled with co-ordinates, 1 for latitude and the other for longitude.
+I imported these files into my code using its own class.